 Eve has trained spiritually-based social activists and peacemakers in the US, Europe and the Middle East, and has been a Spiritholder at retreats bearing witness to genocide at Auschwitz-Birkenau, Rwanda, and the Black Hills in South Dakota.
 Before that she worked at the Greyston Mandala, which provides housing, child care, jobs, and AIDS-related medical services in Yonkers, New York.

 Eve’s articles on social activists have appeared in the magazines Tricycle, Shambhala Sun, and Tikkun.
-Her collection of Zen koans for modern Zen practitioners in collaboration with Roshi Wendy Egyoku Nakao, The Book of Householder Koans: Waking Up In the Land of Attachments, is coming out in February 2020.
+Her collection of Zen koans for modern Zen practitioners in collaboration with Roshi Wendy Egyoku Nakao, The Book of Householder Koans: Waking Up In the Land of Attachments, came out in February 2020.

 Hunt for the Lynx, the first in her fantasy trilogy, The Dogs of the Kiskadee Hills, was published in 2016.

 “When I was a young girl my dream was to be a hermit, live alone, and write serious literature.
 That’s not how things turned out.
 I got involved with people.
 I got involved in the world.
 Two things matter to me right now: the creative spark and the aliveness of personal connection.
 In some way, they both come down to the same thing.”Make A Donation Donate To Immigrant Families